emacsmirror/pubmed/README.md

 early state of development and far from complete, but already usable.
 Emacs-pubmed uses the [NCBI E-utilities](https://www.ncbi.nlm.nih.gov/books/NBK25500/) to query the PubMed database.
-The most powerful feature probably is the easy access to full text PDFs of most articles.
+The most powerful feature probably is the easy access to fulltext PDFs of many articles.

 ## Installation